How to Read Your Team Conflict Chart

 These examples show how to interpret different combinations of conflict levels in a team.

 These results suggest a healthy team dynamic where team members feel comfortable sharing ideas without interpersonal tension.
-Teams should maintain this balance by encouraging open discussion while keeping personal and process-related conflicts low.
+Teams should maintain this balance by encouraging open discussion while keeping interpersonal and process-related conflicts low.

 These results suggest there is tension within the team, and disagreements are starting to affect collaboration.
 Teams should work to reduce relationship and process conflict while encouraging open discussion about ideas.